netdata/netdata/docs/export/external-databases.md

 The exporting engine resamples Netdata's thousands of per-second metrics at a user-configurable interval, and can export metrics to multiple time-series databases simultaneously.

-Based on your needs and resources you allocated to your external time-series database, you can configure the interval at which metrics are exported or export only certain charts with filtering.
+Based on your needs and resources you allocated to your external time-series database, you can configure the interval that metrics are exported or export only certain charts with filtering.
 You can also choose whether metrics are exported as-collected, a normalized average, or the sum/volume of metrics values over the configured interval.

 Exporting is an important part of Netdata's effort to be [interoperable](/docs/overview/netdata-monitoring-stack.md) with other monitoring software.
 You can use an external time-series database for long-term metrics retention, further